neilboyd/me/2024-NDC-Security-Oslo.md

 There's no way to query properties of cookie:
 - eg evil subdomain could set a cookie for a domain
 - other domain doesn't know that evil set it
-- mitigigate by using domain in cookie name
+- mitigate by using domain in cookie name

 oidc spec says to use iframe (to refresh token?)
 - so when browers prevent ad tracking, they also broke oidc iframe